geogardenclub/geogardenclub.github.io/docs/user-guide/gardens.md

 ## Delete a garden

 Sometimes you will create a garden by mistake, or want to delete it for some other reason.
-To do so, first click on the "Details" button associated with the garden in the Gardens view of your Home Screen.
+To do so, first tap the "Details" button associated with the garden in the Gardens view of your Home Screen.
 This will take you to the Timeline section of the Garden Details view, which will look something like this:

 <img width="300" src="/img/user-guide/garden-details.png"/>

-Now click on the trash can icon in the navbar to bring up the Delete Garden screen:
+Now tap the trash can icon in the navbar to bring up the Delete Garden screen:

 <img width="300" src="/img/user-guide/delete-garden.png"/>